Smokey Grill BBQ

 When Should I Take Smoked Chicken Breast Out To Rest?

 The recipe instruction says not to pull the chicken breasts from the smoker until the meat is 160 Degrees.
-Usually, I make a hen in a pan or a skillet with a few pieces inside.
-If the temperature is less than 160 °F then you may have to leave the chicken inside the smoker for a few minutes.
+Usually, I make a tent in a pan or a skillet with a few pieces inside.
+If the temperature is less than 160 °F then you may have to leave the chicken inside the smoker for a few more minutes.

 If you have to cook the smoked chicken breast, electrical smoking models are ideal – adjusting the temperature just makes it easier.
 Electric smoker models can be used to ensure that chickens are cooked properly prior to cooking them.